-Under the Trust Agreement, the Authority has pledged certain revenues (the "Revenues") for the payment of the principal of and interest on the Series 2019 Bonds when due.
+Under the Trust Agreement, the Authority has pledged certain revenues (the "Revenues") for the payment of the principal of and interest on the Series 2021A Bonds when due.

-As to questions of fact material to our opinion, we have relied upon the representations of the Authority contained in the Trust Agreement and in the certified proceedings and other certifications of public officials and others furnished to us without undertaking to verify the same by independent investigation.
+With respect to questions of fact material to our opinion, we have relied upon representations and covenants of the Authority contained in the certified proceedings relating to the Series 2021A Bonds and other certifications of public officials furnished to us, without undertaking to verify the same by independent investigation.

-Based upon and subject to the foregoing, we are of the opinion that, under existing law:
+Based on our examination, we are of the opinion, under existing law, as follows:

-- 1. The Authority is validly existing as a body politic and corporate and public instrumentality of the Commonwealth with the power to enter into the Trust Agreement, perform the agreements on its part contained therein and issue the Series 2019 Bonds. - 2.
+- 1. The Authority is validly existing as a body politic and corporate and public instrumentality of the Commonwealth with the power to enter into the Trust Agreement, perform the agreements on its part contained therein and issue the Series 2021A Bonds. - 2.
 The Trust Agreement and the Contract have been duly authorized, executed and delivered by the Authority and constitute valid and binding obligations of the Authority enforceable upon the Authority. - 3.
 The Contract has been duly authorized, executed and delivered by the Commonwealth and constitutes a valid and binding obligation of the Commonwealth enforceable upon the Commonwealth. - 4.
-Pursuant to the Act, the Trust Agreement creates a valid lien on the Revenues and other funds pledged by the Trust Agreement for the security of the Series 2019 Bonds issued thereunder on a parity with other bonds issued under the Trust Agreement. - 5.
-The Series 2019 Bonds have been duly authorized, executed and delivered by the Authority and are valid and binding limited obligations of the Authority, payable solely from the Revenues and other funds provided therefor in the Trust Agreement.
-Neither the Commonwealth nor any political subdivision or instrumentality thereof, including the Authority, is obligated to pay the principal of or redemption premium, if any, or interest on the Series 2019 Bonds except from the Revenues and other funds provided therefor as aforesaid in the Trust Agreement, and neither the faith and credit nor the taxing power of the Commonwealth nor of any political subdivision or instrumentality thereof, including the Authority, is pledged to the payment of the principal of or redemption premium, if any, or interest on the Series 2019 Bonds.
+Pursuant to the Act, the Trust Agreement creates a valid lien on the Revenues and other funds pledged by the Trust Agreement for the security of the Series 2021A Bonds issued thereunder on a parity with other bonds issued under the Trust Agreement. - 5.
+The Series 2021A Bonds have been duly authorized, executed and delivered by the Authority and are valid and binding limited obligations of the Authority, payable solely from the Revenues and other funds provided therefor in the Trust Agreement.
+Neither the Commonwealth nor any political subdivision or instrumentality thereof, including the Authority, is obligated to pay the principal of or redemption premium, if any, or interest on the Series

+2021A Bonds except from the Revenues and other funds provided therefor as aforesaid in the Trust Agreement, and neither the faith and credit nor the taxing power of the Commonwealth nor of any political subdivision or instrumentality thereof, including the Authority, is pledged to the payment of the principal of or redemption premium, if any, or interest on the Series 2021A Bonds.